-Why does the Moon look close some nights and far away on other nights?
+Why does the moon look close some nights and far away on other nights?

 Atmospheric zoom and changing orbits

-Next is the idea that on some nights the Moon really is closer.
-The Moon’s orbit is not perfectly circular – it’s more like an oval shape, called an ellipse – so the Moon does get nearer and farther away over the course of a month. ++ource=“Rfassbind / Wikimedia Commons” caption=“Because of its elliptical orbit, the Moon is not always the same distance from Earth – as shown in the exaggerated image – but the difference in distance is not enough to account for the Moon illusion.” zoomable=“true” />
+Next is the idea that on some nights the moon really is closer.
+The moon’s orbit is not perfectly circular — it’s more like an oval shape, called an ellipse — so the moon does get nearer and farther away over the course of a month.

+The orbit of the moon makes it so that it is not always the same distance from Earth — as shown in this exaggerated image — but the difference in distance is not enough to account for the moon illusion.
+Rfassbind / Wikimedia Commons

 Testing the illusion